Recipes & Formulasintermediateprofessional bakers and confectioners9 min read

 Every formula below is built the same way, so learn the move once.
 Pick a PFF, lift that share of flour out of the recipe, give it matching water for the preferment's hydration and a pinch of yeast, then subtract those same amounts from the final dough so the total flour, water and salt never change.
 Because the preferment ferments for hours and carries leavening forward, you also halve the total yeast.

-formula-pff-conversion-method works a full example: a straight baguette (100% flour, 68% water, 2% salt, 1.0% fresh yeast) becomes a 30% poolish version where the poolish takes 300 g of flour + 300 g water + 1 g yeast (per 1,000 g flour), and the final dough keeps the remaining 700 g flour, 380 g water, all the salt and a 4 g yeast top-up.
+The conversion-method formula card below works a full example: a straight baguette (100% flour, 68% water, 2% salt, 1.0% fresh yeast) becomes a 30% poolish version where the poolish takes 300 g of flour + 300 g water + 1 g yeast (per 1,000 g flour), and the final dough keeps the remaining 700 g flour, 380 g water, all the salt and a 4 g yeast top-up.
 Totals reconcile exactly — only the route changed, and total yeast drops from 1.0% to 0.5%.

 Poolish — the extensible all-rounder